eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/stickers.md

 # Specifying the availbale stickers

-This example shows the default sticker configuration.
-In order to enable or disable specific stickers, simply pass the `categories` option to the stciker controls.
-The items will be displyed in the order mentioned by the configuration.
+In order to enable or disable specific stickers, simply pass the `categories` option to the sticker tool configuration.
+The items will be displayed in the order mentioned by the configuration.
+Here is the list of default sticker categories and items.
-If `categories: [{ identifier: 'imgly_sticker_category_emoticons' }]` is given without any items, editor will include all the existing `imgly_sticker_category_emoticons` stickers
-If `flattenCategories` is set to true, all enabled stickers will be shown in the top-level of the sticker selection tool, which effectively hides the categories

 ```js